-- 1.1 Complete In Delivery projects (see Map 3) by 2025, including the GO RER program; the Hurontario, Eglinton, Hamilton B-Line and Finch West LRTs; and the Highway 7 and Yonge BRT lines. - 1.2 Advance the In Development transit projects (see Map 4) through preliminary design, detailed design and construction. - 1.3 Strengthen Union Station's capacity as the centre of GO RER: - In consultation with the City of Toronto and the provincial and federal governments, develop a plan to address rail service capacity at Union Station to accommodate the growth of GO RER beyond 2025. - Ensure that all decisions regarding improvements to Union Station and adjacent areas are consistent with and protect for long term objectives. - 1.4 Coordinate planning and implementation of In Delivery and In Development projects with the Province, federal government and VIA Rail Canada, focusing on: - high speed rail; - high frequency rail; - optimizing shared resources including Union Station and rail corridors; and - integrating services for a seamless traveller experience.
+- 1.1 Complete In Delivery projects (see Map 3) by 2025, including the GO RER program; the Hurontario, Eglinton, Hamilton B-Line and Finch West LRT lines; and the Highway 7 and Yonge BRT lines: - Ensure that all projects together deliver a regionally consistent, seamless and high-quality customer experience. - 1.2 Advance the In Development transit projects (see Map 4) through preliminary design, detailed design and construction. - 1.3 Strengthen Union Station's capacity as the centre of GO RER: - In consultation with the City of Toronto and the provincial and federal governments, develop a plan to address rail service capacity at Union Station to accommodate the growth of GO RER beyond 2025. - Ensure that all decisions regarding improvements to Union Station and adjacent areas are consistent with and protect for long term objectives. - 1.4 Coordinate planning and implementation of In Delivery and In Development projects with the Province, federal government and VIA Rail Canada, focusing on: - high speed rail; - high frequency rail; - optimizing shared resources including Union Station and rail corridors; and - integrating services for a seamless traveller experience.